 The Ashmei waterproof jacket is stretchier than most.
 Dave Caudrey / Immediate Media

 - Weighs 240g

-Ashmei might be a relatively new name to the cycling world, but this super stretchy waterproof did not disappoint.
+Ashmei might be a relatively new name to the cycling world, but this super stretchy-waterproof did not disappoint during testing.

-The jacket is made from a super-thin (7 microns!) fabric that is stretchier than most — a good thing given the cut of the jacket is relatively racy.
+The jacket is made from an extremely thin (7 microns!) fabric that is stretchier than most – a good thing given the cut of the jacket is relatively racy.

 The Beacon’s inbuilt lights are more useful than you might imagine.
 Immediate Media